LeandroPerrotta/otclient/README.md

 - Download and install CEF.
 It's needed to be specific version 103.0 (automated script is available `setup_cef.sh`)
 - Same procedure as build regular OTClient, but when preparing the build with cmake you need to set USE_CEF=ON:
   - `cmake -DUSE_CEF=ON ..`
+- For faster incremental builds, use the provided `pre-build.sh` script which caches build artifacts.

 ## TODO